anibalrojosan/anibalrojosan.github.io/blog/posts/2025-10-07-roadmap-ds-ml.md

-# What to learn to become a Data Scientist
+# Roadmap to learn Data Science and Machine Learning